More gold for Kiwi cyclists

 She had previously won gold medals in the individual and team sprints and admitted to Sky Sport that she hadn't expected to do so well.

-"I'm so overwhelmed, I cam here obviously wanting to my absolute best and leave everything out on the track but I never could have imagined that this would be the final outcome."
+"I'm so overwhelmed, I came here obviously wanting to my absolute best and leave everything out on the track but I never could have imagined that this would be the final outcome."

+In all three races, Andrews hit the front in the final laps and simply overpowered her opponents who were helpless to come past her.

+In her first heat, she rode the opposition off her wheel on the final lap to win, in the second round she remarkably rode on the front for the final three laps to win in absurdly easy fashion, and in the final she made a move to storm past a pair of Welsh riders and held off England's Sophie Capewell by 0.05 seconds.

 Andrews also filled in in the team pursuit following an injury and helped them to a silver medal.